MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 To put it simple, the results can be explained this way:

 1. The models performed better on the SD-1 than the Black 65' when we look at the evaluation metrics.
 But when you audition the predicted audio and the target output it's hard to tell which effect is most similar.
+(*The following examples are one layer, 32 hidden units trained on 40k frames of audio.*)

 **SD-1 True output**